-- Internship documents have not been turned in 2 weeks after due date (time sheets, daily journals, or biweekly reflections). - The student has earned an F in any class on a progress report. - The student's attendance is below 94% at the end of a progress-reporting period. - Collegiate is made aware of minor student non-compliance at the internship site.
+- Internship documents have not been turned in 2 weeks after due date (time sheets, daily journals, or biweekly reflections). - The student has earned an F in any class on a progress report. - The student's attendance is below 94% at the end of a progress-reporting period. - The student has failed to inform the CSMB internship coordinator and/or internship site about an internship absence or major change in schedule on a given internship day. - Collegiate is made aware of minor student non-compliance at the internship site.